Back up and restore data

 ON (sr_member PARTITION (p1));

-You can specify multiple partition names separated by commas (,
+You can specify multiple partition names separated by commas (,) to back up partitions in batch.

-Back up materialized view
+Back up materialized viewโ

 You do not need to manually back up synchronous materialized views because they will be backed up along with the BACKUP operation of the base table.